alvint/rwConfig/docs/comparison.md

 The closest thing the JVM has to a default.
 HOCON is a genuinely good format - comments, includes, substitutions, and merging of several files into one view.
-The library is mature, well documented and everywhere.
+The library is mature, well documented, and everywhere.

 **Strengths:** the format; wide adoption, so people already know it; merging and fallbacks are excellent; hierarchical config is first class.